tschmid/tinyos-2.x/apps/tests/tkn154/nonbeacon-enabled/TestAssociate/README.txt

 Criteria for a successful test:

-Assuming one coordinator and one device has been installed, both should simultaneously switch on (only) the second LED.
-About 5 seconds later both should switch off the second LED.
+Assuming one coordinator and one device has been installed, both should simultaneously switch on LED1.
+About 5 seconds later both should switch LED1 off.
+That's all.

 Tools: NONE